michaellaszlo/cursor-maintenance/README.md

 # Cursor maintenance

-## Maintaining cursor position in a formatted input field
+## Tools for maintaining cursor position in a formatted input field

 A vexing question comes up when you're building a formatted input field with a movable cursor.
 After the user does some editing, the text is